MicrosoftDocs/winrt-api/windows.ai.machinelearning/tensoruint64bit_createfromiterable_1422849265.md

 # Windows.AI.MachineLearning.TensorUInt64Bit.CreateFromIterable

 ## -description
-Creates a 64bit unsigned int tensor object, allocates a buffer of size 'shape', and copies all of 'data' into it.
+Creates a 64-bit unsigned integer tensor object, allocates a buffer of size *shape*, and copies all of *data* into it.

 ## -parameters
 ### -param shape
+The size of the buffer.

 ### -param data
+The data to be copied into the buffer.

 ## -returns
+A 64-bit unsigned integer tensor object with a buffer containing the given data.

 ## -remarks